rs-pro/cloner/README.md

 end

 def local_docker_compose_path
-  Rails.root.to_s  # Path where your local docker-compose.yml is located
+  Rails.root.to_s  # Path where your local compose.yml is located
 end

+# Optional: Override compose file name for local (default is 'compose.yml')
+def local_docker_compose_file
+  'docker-compose.yml'  # Use if your file is named differently end
 ```